-For those Case Planners that may be new to the agency or not have a strong background in Fair Futures, it may be helpful for the Coach to briefly touch on the goals of Fair Futures and how their role is to work with the young person on their academic goals, career development goals, and the transition to independent living.
+It may be helpful for the Coach to briefly touch on the goals of Fair Futures and how their role is to work with the young person on their academic goals, career development goals, and the transition to independent living.

-- Discuss any helpful background information, including that young person's current home situation, permanency goal, and any school-related information they have. - □ Ask for copies of the young person's documentation, including copies of their birth certificate, social security card, state ID/license, working papers, etc. - □ Let the Case Planner know that the Coach looks forward to working with him/her that the Coach can provide them with a monthly update and progress notes.
-This is helpful for the Case Planner's records and Family Court process.
+- Discuss any helpful background information, including the current home situation and any school-related information they have on the young people likely to be referred to coaching in the near future. - □ Ask for copies of the young people's documentation; this might include copies of their birth certificate, social security card, state ID/license, working papers, etc. (See Fair Futures Juvenile Justice Program Manual Section 13). - Let the MAAP and Close to Home teams know that the Coach looks forward to working with them and that the Coach can provide them with ongoing updates and progress notes, when that's helpful to the team.